 A minimum average of 65% in the final-year modules of the previous relevant qualification;

 A minimum of 65% in the research module of the previous qualification.

-The mini-dissertation should consist of an independent research project of limited scope on a topic related to the field of AAC selected in collaboration with the supervisor(s).
-The project must be based on an approved research proposal and ethics clearance if the latter is required for the project.
+A dissertation based on independent research on a topic related to the field of augmentative and alternative communication, selected in collaboration with a supervisor.
+The dissertation should be based on an approved research proposal and ethics clearance.
+Use of computer programs for data analysis and report writing is required.